circuitsacul/Starboard-1/README.md

 - Make a copy of `bot_config.py.example`, and rename it to `bot_config.py`.

 - Update the settings to your liking.
 If you need help with this, you can join the support server.
+You only *need* to edit the first two lines, and you can just leave the others the same for now.

 - Create a file called `.env`, and inside it paste the contents of the `.env.example` file.
 The only required fields are `TOKEN`, and `DB_PASSWORD`.
 If you wish to have statistics for your bot you can fill out `STATCORD_TOKEN` with a token from [Statcord](https://statcord.com)